-Huiqing Ye, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, served as an executive director of Suqian Zeda Vocational & Technical College from September 2014 to January 2016.
+Huiqing Ye has been serving as one of our directors since June 2020.
+Mr. Ye served as an executive director of Suqian Zeda Vocational & Technical College from September 2014 to January 2016.
 From September 2012 to August 2014, Mr. Ye served as a Vice President and the Secretary-general of Xishan Education Society.
 Mr. Ye also served as a Vice President of Jiangsu College of Information Technology from April 2003 to August 2012.
 Mr. Ye received a Bachelor of Arts degree from Jiangsu Education College in 1989.
 Due to his considerable experience in the education industry, we believe Mr. Ye is well qualified to serve as a Director.

-Liming Huang, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, has also been serving as a Senior Accounting Manager of Covestro Polymers (China) Co., Ltd. since June 2015.
-From May 2011 to May 2015, Mr. Huang served as a SAP Project Manager of Bayer (China) Co., Ltd. From April 2006 to April 2011, Mr. Huang served as a Senior SAP consultant and a SAP Project Manager of Shanghai Keyenabler Management Consulting Co., Ltd., a management consulting company in China.
-Mr. Huang also served as a Senior SAP consultant of Hand Enterprise Solutions Co., Ltd., a technology consulting firm in China, from March 2004 to March 2006.
-Mr. Huang received dual Bachelor of Arts degrees in Law and Accounting from Shanghai University of Finance and Economics in 2004.
-Due to his broad operational experience, we believe Mr. Huang is well qualified to serve as a Director.
+Limin Huang has been serving as one of our directors since June 2020 and has also been serving as a Senior Accounting Manager of Covestro Polymers (China) Co., Ltd. since June 2015.
+From May 2011 to May 2015, Ms. Huang served as a SAP Project Manager of Bayer (China) Co., Ltd. From April 2006 to April 2011, Ms. Huang served as a Senior SAP consultant and a SAP Project Manager of Shanghai Keyenabler Management Consulting Co., Ltd., a management consulting company in China.
+Ms. Huang also served as a Senior SAP consultant of Hand Enterprise Solutions Co., Ltd., a technology consulting firm in China, from March 2004 to March 2006.
+Ms. Huang received dual Bachelor of Arts degrees in Law and Accounting from Shanghai University of Finance and Economics in 2004.
+Due to his broad operational experience, we believe Ms. Huang is well qualified to serve as a Director.

-Teoh Chun Hiah, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, has been serving as an Audit Senior Manager of Robin Chia PAC, an auditing firm in Singapore, since April 2019.
-He has also been serving as a Senior Accounting Manager of Covestro Polymers (China) Co., Ltd. From July 2016 to March 2019, Mr. Hiah served as Chief Finance Officer of Teambest International Limited, a construction consulting firm in China.
-From July 2014 to June 2016, Mr. Hiah served as a Senior Accountant of Renoidea Sdn Bhd, a construction and renovation company in Malaysia company in Malaysia.
-Mr. Hiah also served as a Senior Accountant of MUI Properties Berhad, a Malaysia-listed construction and renovation company in Malaysia, from April 2014 to June 2014.
-From April 2013 to April 2014, Mr. Hiah served as an accountant of Averis Sdn Bhd, a global business solution company in Malaysia.
-In addition, Mr. Hiah served as an accountant of Banyan Tree Investments Pte Ltd, a Singapore-listed hotel development company in Singapore, from April 2012 to November 2012.
-Previously, Mr. Hiah served as an audit associate of Foo Kon Tan Grant Thornton LLP from August 2007 to April 2012.
-Mr. Hiah received a Bachelor of Business Administration degree from University Tunku Abdul Rahman in 2006.
-Due to his extensive management and investment experience, we believe Mr. Hiah is well qualified to serve as a Director.
+Teoh Chun Hiah has been serving as one of our directors since June 2020 and has also been serving as an Audit Senior Manager of Robin Chia PAC, an auditing firm in Singapore, since April 2019.
+She has also been serving as a Senior Accounting Manager of Covestro Polymers (China) Co., Ltd. From July 2016 to March 2019, Ms. Teoh served as Chief Finance Officer of Teambest International Limited, a construction consulting firm in China.
+From July 2014 to June 2016, Ms. Teoh served as a Senior Accountant of Renoidea Sdn Bhd, a construction and renovation company in Malaysia company in Malaysia.
+Ms. Teoh also served as a Senior Accountant of MUI Properties Berhad, a Malaysia-listed construction and renovation company in Malaysia, from April 2014 to June 2014.
+From April 2013 to April 2014, Ms. Teoh served as an accountant of Averis Sdn Bhd, a global business solution company in Malaysia.
+In addition, Ms. Teoh served as an accountant of Banyan Tree Investments Pte Ltd, a Singapore-listed hotel development company in Singapore, from April 2012 to November 2012.
+Previously, Ms. Teoh served as an audit associate of Foo Kon Tan Grant Thornton LLP from August 2007 to April 2012.
+Ms. Teoh received a Bachelor of Business Administration degree from University Tunku Abdul Rahman in 2006.
+Due to her extensive management and investment experience, we believe Ms. Teoh is well qualified to serve as a Director.